Best Bike Routes and Riding Rules in Grand Rapids, MI

 Yes for at least one requirement in this state.

-License: Do you need a license for an e-bike in Michigan?
-No. In Michigan, Class 1, Class 2, and Class 3 e-bikes that meet the state definition are not treated as motor vehicles, so a driver's license is not required.
+License: No. In Michigan, Class 1, Class 2, and Class 3 e-bikes that meet the state definition are not treated as motor vehicles, so a driver's license is not required.
 If the bike is modified beyond class limits (for example, higher motor power or motor assistance above the class speed cap), it can be regulated as a moped or motorcycle with licensing requirements.

-Registration: Do you need to register an e-bike in Michigan?
-No. Michigan does not require registration or license plates for properly classified e-bikes.
+Registration: No. Michigan does not require registration or license plates for properly classified e-bikes.
 A converted or overpowered e-bike that no longer fits the class definition may need to be titled and registered as a motor vehicle under state law.

-Insurance: Do you need insurance for an e-bike in Michigan?
-No. Compliant e-bikes in Michigan are generally not subject to mandatory auto liability insurance.
+Insurance: No. Compliant e-bikes in Michigan are generally not subject to mandatory auto liability insurance.
 If your e-bike is treated as a moped or motorcycle because it exceeds class limits, insurance requirements may apply just like other motor vehicles.

 Do I need a helmet in Michigan?